My Neighbor Alice (ALICE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 My Neighbor Alice Price Prediction for 2025–2050

-According to your My Neighbor Alice price prediction, the value of ALICE is expected to change by 238.64%, reaching a price of 1.6667USD by 2050.
+According to your My Neighbor Alice price prediction, the value of ALICE is expected to change by 238.64%, reaching a price of 1.4442USD by 2050.

 Short Term My Neighbor Alice Price Prediction For Today, Tomorrow, This Week, and 30 Days